syncfusion-content/angularjs-docs/angularjs/Signature/How-To.md

 documentation: ug
 ---

-# How To Section AngularJS Signature
+# How To Section in AngularJS Signature

 ## Save signature image with user defined format